 The facade of the palace faces the opposite of a grand garden where the panorama of the Palace building resonates in entirety.
 The manicured plants & blossoming flowers accentuate the beauty of the Palace.

 Some parts of the Palace including the Ballroom and the woodwork have been restored to maintain its glory and others are in progress.
 The impact of time is clearly visible in various sections of the Palace.
 Due to the ownership dispute between the government & the ruling Wodeyars in 1949, the restoration process is painfully slow.

-The palace is now the center stage of various events taking place in the city.
+The palace is now the centre stage of various events taking place in the city.
 Be it a wedding, a movie shoot or a music festival, Bangalore Palace have the capacity to host almost everything huge.

 How to Reach Bangalore Palace?

-The Bangalore Palace is located on the Palace road near railway overbridge with no direct connectivity to the Metro.
+The Bangalore Palace is located on Palace Road near the railway overbridge with no direct connectivity to the Metro.
 You can take an auto or an Uber to & from the palace.
 Autos are easily available and are usually on standby outside the main gate of the Bangalore Palace.

 Subscribe to TWC’s monthly newsletter – Promise, no spam! – and get your free download of the free carry-on checklist!

 DO YOU LIKE TO VISIT PALACES?
 SHARE YOUR FAVOURITE ONES IN THE COMMENTS BELOW!

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.